How early can I have an MOT test?

 If you have your test carried out a month before the due date, your MOT is effectively valid for 13 months.

-Example: if your current certificate expires on 20th March, you can take the test between 21st February and 20th March and the new certificate will be valid until 20th March the following year.
+Example: if your current certificate expires on 20th March, you can take the test between 21st February and 20th March and the new certificate will be valid until midnight 19th March the following year.

 Can I take the test earlier?

 Yes, you can have an MOT carried out on your vehicle at any time, but if it is taken more than a calendar month before the expiry of your current certificate, the new certificate will be valid for 12 months from the test date.